mosianaatiola/buzzly-youth-pulse-reporting-framework/README.md

 This repository intentionally excludes:

-- Buzzly datasets
+* Buzzly datasets
-- Internal Excel workbooks
+* Internal Excel workbooks
-- Power Query source files
+* Power Query source files
-- Client reports
+* Internal reports
-- Confidential documentation
+* Documentation produced for Buzzly
-- Proprietary code
+* Proprietary code

-The purpose of this repository is to demonstrate the skills, workflow and technologies used during the project while respecting confidentiality.
+The purpose of this repository is to demonstrate the skills, workflow and technologies applied during the internship while respecting confidentiality and intellectual property.